-From his close relationship with his grandma to his drug use and hitting it big with multiplatinum group The Black Eyed Peas, Taboo holds little back in his revealing new memoir, Fallin’ Up, in stores now.
+From his close relationship with his grandma to his drug use and hitting it big with multiplatinum group The Black Eyed Peas, Taboo holds little back in his revealing new memoir, Fallin’ Up, in stores and on Amazon now.
 Taboo talked to Latina.com about why he wrote the book and why it isn’t just another celebrity memoir.

 Can you tell us a little bit about what inspired you to share your story?

 A lot of kids, especially where I’m from, East L.A., really don’t have a lot of Latino role models.
 So I felt it was my duty to speak to the youth and let them know a little piece of my history.

 Speaking of East L.A., your book talks a lot about growing up there.
 How has that influenced your musical career and who you are today?